 Summary

 AML staff training is not optional.
-It is a legal requisite that must be met before the employee starts working independently.
-A breach risks a fine up to 5,000,000 CZK.
+It is a legal requisite that must be met before the employee or person in a comparable position starts working independently.
+A breach risks a fine up to 10,000,000 CZK (approx. EUR 400K).

 Ensure the training of your whole team today.
 With accurate documentation, you'll easily stand your ground during any FAU inspection.